altocodenl/tagaway/readme.md

       - `queue`: [{file: ..., uid: STRING, tags: [...]|UNDEFINED, uploading: true|UNDEFINED, lastInUpload: true|false}, ...]
       - `tag`: content of input to filter tag or add a new one.
       - `timeout`: if present, a timeout that invokes `query uploads`.
+      - `wait`: if present, an object where every key is an upload id and the value is an array of the form `{lastActivity: INTEGER, interval: SETINTERVAL FUNCTION}`.
+These are used to determine when a `wait` event should be sent.

 - `Data`:
    - `account`: `{username: STRING, email: STRING, type: STRING, created: INTEGER, usage: {limit: INTEGER, used: INTEGER}, suggestGeotagging: true|UNDEFINED, suggestSelection: true|UNDEFINED}`.